ThijnK/discord-bot-template-ts/README.md

 ![Default confirmation embed](images/confirmation.png)

 To set up a confirmation flow, follow these steps:
-1. Create a new file in the [`src/utils/confirmations`](./src/utils/confirmations) directory
+1. Create a new file in the [`src/utils/confirmations`](./src/utils/confirmations) directory.
-2. Export a function that receives a boolean indicating whether the action was confirmed or not, as well as the interaction and event context
+2. Export a function to handle a confirmation, wrapped inside the `confirmation()` function (to type check the function signature you provide).
+The handler function receives a boolean indicating whether the action was confirmed or not, as well as the interaction and event context.
+An example is provided in the [`src/utils/confirmations/example.ts`](./src/utils/confirmations/example.ts) file.
-  - Use the `confirmation()` function to type check the function signature and make sure it adheres to the expected format
-  - An example is provided in the [`src/utils/confirmations/example.ts`](./src/utils/confirmations/example.ts) file
-3. Import the function in the [`src/utils/confirmations/index.ts`](./src/utils/confirmations/index.ts) file
+3. Import the function you created in the [`src/utils/confirmations/index.ts`](./src/utils/confirmations/index.ts) file.
-4. Add the function to the `confirmationHandlers` object, using the name you want to use to trigger the confirmation flow
+4. Add the function to the `confirmationHandlers` object, using the name you want to use to trigger the confirmation flow.
-5. Use the `confirmationResponse()` function wherever you want to create an interaction reply options object (i.e. a message) that contains an embed alongside the `Cancel` and `Confirm` buttons
+5. Use the `confirmationResponse()` function wherever you want to create an interaction reply options object (i.e. a message) that contains an embed alongside the `Cancel` and `Confirm` buttons.
+This function takes three arguments:
-  - The first argument is the name of the confirmation handler to use (i.e. the key which your confirmation function is stored under in the `confirmationHandlers` object)
+  - The first argument is the name of the confirmation handler to use (i.e. the key which your confirmation function is stored under in the `confirmationHandlers` object).
   - The second argument is optional and can contain your own reply options, allowing you to customize the message.
   By default, the `confirmationResponse()` function adds an embed with the title "Confirmation" and a description that asks the user to confirm the action, but this will be overwritten if you provide your own embed object.
   - The third argument can contain additional (short) arguments, which will be passed through the flow using custom IDs on the buttons (see the [Interaction IDs](#interaction-ids) section).